evidence-focused user Postgres audit

 Can this run without superuser access?

 Yes.
-A read-only role without superuser can still collect useful catalog and statistics evidence when grants allow it.
+A evidence-focused role without superuser can still collect useful catalog and statistics evidence when grants allow it.

 Can the audit return results without pg_stat_statements?